 And, no matter where you turn you’ll spot an artisan shop showcasing local area products, like superlative wines and outstanding extra virgin olive oil.

-If you ever find yourself roaming around the picturesque Euganean Hills, make sure you stop in Arquà Petrarca and steal a glimpse into the life of an ingenious, multifaceted man who singlehandedly rewrote history: Petrarch.
+If you ever find yourself roaming around the picturesque Euganean Hills, make sure you stop in Arquà Petrarca and steal a glimpse into the life of a multifaceted man who singlehandedly rewrote history: Petrarch.

 Thank goodness I’d already eaten when I read this!
 History, architecture, views, food and drink.
 Life doesn’t get much better.

 Tom!
 That’s an amazing blog.
 Petrarch, wine and zuppa barlotti; a great combo.
 What a brilliant day out in The Euganean Hills!
 Vicina

 Tom. what a delightful report and visual (orally) of your recent visit.
 Makes the body hunger for delicious food and art.

 I now see the beauty of your geograhic region, Vicenza, Verona and the Veneto through your eyes and scribing.
 Keep marching on tireless soldier.